james-card/coroutines/README.md

   * Disabling thread safety at compile time also eliminates the need for dynamic memory.
 * Added a mechanism for the coroutine stack size to be set at runtime.
   * The default size is 16 KB.
-  * The stack size must be set before the first coroutine is created.
+  * The stack size must be set before the first coroutine is created on the current thread.
   * The stack size can be set in a multiple of 1 KB.

 Really, coroutines are best suited for embedded systems, but this approach can be used within an individual process as well.
 This implementation is provided for anyone who is looking for a full-featured C coroutines library.